mozilla/global-sprint/_articles/site-hosts-guide.md

 * During the sprint, serve as point of contact to connect your Sprite site via video conference to our network of Sprint sites
 * Help collect data about Sprint activity at your site (number of participants, etc)

 _Still not clear on what’s involved?
-Check out [this 2017 success story]() from Arliss, Site Host in Toronto.
+Check out [this 2017 success story]() from Arliss, site host in Toronto.

 #### Space Requirements
 Your space should be a public,  community space– at a library, school or university, makerspace, community center, etc. Your space must have: